KQM-git/TCL/evidence/characters/anemo/kazuha.md

 The cause of the fall damage seems to be an unnatural acceleration towards the floor after being sucked into the vortex caused by kazuha's skill.
 The enemies that can suffer fall damage will be pulled away from the vacuum forcefully in the direction of the floor, causing them to gain enough velocity to suffer fall damage.
 Lighter enemies are less likely to take any damage this way.

 It is not complicated to trigger this as it activates by just simply tapping/holding kazuha's e skill without having to do any other action e.g charged attacks/glide in the air.
 It is also not platform specific (not sure for PS) as I have managed to proc it on both PC and mobile.
-One thing to take note is that the chance of fall damage has something to do with packet loss, poor frame rates and lag issues as I am unable to proc it when connection is unstable.
+One thing to take note is that the chance of fall damage has something to do with packet loss, poor frame rates and lag issues as I am unable to proc it when connection is unstable

 **Evidence:**
 [Imgur](http://imgur.com/a/bNoe7Gq)